John Erskine, Earl of Mar (1585–1654): Career

 In 1638 he wrote to king about the poor state of repair of Stirling Castle and the walls of the park, and the Earl of Traquair was ordered to make repairs.

 In 1645 Robert Farquharson of Invercauld was the keeper of Kildrummy Castle for the earl and his son Lord Erskine.
 The laird of Glenkindie also helped to keep the castle, fearing the depredations that a garrison of "stranger" soldiers would make on his lands.

 The main residence of the Earl of Mar was Alloa Tower.

 Marriage and children

 In 1610 he married Christian Hay (d.
 1668), a daughter of Francis Hay, 9th Earl of Erroll and Elizabeth Douglas, a daughter of William Douglas, 6th Earl of Morton and Agnes Leslie, Countess of Morton.
+A record of their marriage ceremony at Edinburgh Castle on 6 February calls her "Lady Jane Hay".
+King James had reservations about her religion as she came from a Catholic family and he sent advice to her father-in-law.